What is a Enterprise Hybrid Cloud?

 Read more: 5 Reasons why Cyberattackers love AD Groups

-To avoid the above, consider the following best practices:
+To avoid security breaches, consider the following “Best Practices”:

 For every group that exists, it’s important to have a full understanding of what that group has access to.
-Group owners should periodically review any permissions assigned to their group for accuracy to ensure only necessary access is granted.
+Group owners within directories such as active directory and azure ad should periodically review any permissions assigned to their group for accuracy to ensure only necessary access is granted.

-Reason 4: Compliance is gaining ground
+Reason 4: Compliance Requirement

 These newer regulations such as CCPA, the European Union’s General Data Protection Regulation (GDPR), and many more that are popping up in the United States and around the globe are all serious about the real threat of data breaches and the need for protecting consumer data.

-To avoid finding your organization in breach of a regulation protecting data, consider the following best practices:
+To avoid finding your organization in breach of a regulation protecting data, consider the following “Best Practices”:

 It’s imperative that you get a full understanding of which mandates your organization is subject to and what the specific data protection requirements are.

-- Understand who has access.
 This is a throwback to all the attestation you’ve already done, simply placing the focus on specific data sets that fall under compliance.
 Ensure only the right people have access to the data through both user and group permissions attestation and group membership attestation.

 No directory, system, platform, or application has ever become more organized over time with zero effort; as IT extends the logical boundary of the network to include the cloud, it’s necessary to continually and consistently manage the state of groups and identities to ensure organizational security and user productivity.

-While the path there is paved with some time dedicated to getting years of mismanagement cleaned up, the work necessary to perform ongoing maintenance of a properly configured hybrid environment can be greatly reduced leveraging solutions designed to automate the work of managing groups and identities.
+While the path is paved with some time dedicated to getting years of mismanagement cleaned up, the work necessary to perform ongoing maintenance of a properly configured hybrid environment can be greatly reduced by leveraging solutions designed to automate the work of managing groups and identities.